Date: Third Friday of the Month

 Age Group: Adults 18+

-Program Location: Shanis Auditorium
+Program Location: Shanis Auditorium & ZOOM

 The Wyncote Audubon Society is a Chapter of the National Audubon Society serving the nearly 2000 Audubon members who reside in major portions of Montgomery County and Philadelphia including Chestnut Hill, East Falls, Manayunk, Mt.
 Airy, Roxborough, North Philadelphia and Northeast Philadelphia.

 Registration: Online registration required.
-Register at Eventbrite.
+Register on Eventbrite.